lemon3/birthdaypicker/README.md

 // resets the date
 // true: resets to the defaultDate (start date);
-// false: all select boxes will be reset to default value myBirthdayPicker.resetDate(true);
+// false: all select boxes will be reset to default value (if available) myBirthdayPicker.resetDate(true);

 // sets the language for the current instance